+The best Michigan nursing schools have programs for new nurses and nurses returning to school that are affordable and accredited.
 There are lots of schools out there where you can get a nursing degree or certificate.
 Part of picking the best schools for nursing in Michigan is doing the research on all the schools that interest you, and part is really understanding what it is you want from the program.
-The best schools for nursing in Michigan are ones that are accredited and that meet your needs as a student.
+The best schools for nursing in Michigan are ones that meet your needs as a student.

 The Michigan Dept of Health and Human Services says there is a shortage of nurses now in Michigan, but by 2030 that need should level out and there will be fewer nurse jobs in Michigan.
 The medical field is growing as baby boomers get older and need more medical care.
 Families are also growing, and that should add to Michigan nurse jobs as well.
 There are many specialties to consider among Michigan nurse jobs.
-Often a specialty will mean you may be limited to an area, but there will usually be Michigan nursing jobs available somewhere in your area of expertise.
+A specialty may limit you to an area of nursing.
+However, there are Michigan nursing jobs available somewhere in your area of expertise.

 How We Ranked the Best Nursing Schools in Michigan

-To rank the best nursing programs in Michigan, the editors at Nursing School Hub focused ono accredited, trustworthy colleges and universities.
-Programs are ranked for factors having an effect on students’ careers, including cost, student satisfaction, and variety of programs.
+To rank the best nursing programs in Michigan, the editors at Nursing School Hub focused on accredited, trustworthy colleges and universities.
+Programs are ranked for factors having an effect on students’ careers, including cost, student satisfaction, and a variety of programs.

 1. University of Michigan, Ann Arbor

 The Nursing program at the University of Michigan, Ann Arbor, offers four nursing degree programs that include a BSN, MSN, DNP, and PhD.
 The nursing school is one of the first established in the United States and features a research department.
 The BSN degree program teaches students how to become effective nurses on a practical level by teaching the social and biological sciences and trains them to be supportive of patients through the humanities.
 Global nursing opportunities are offered to students who want to broaden their nursing skills and experiences.